-Some of the best shots I’ve taken of people while traveling have been where I’ve tightly frames people’s faces.
+Some of the best shots I’ve taken of people while traveling has been where I’ve tightly framed people’s faces.
 This means either getting in close to the person or having and using a good zoom lens.

 It goes against the nature of most travel photography which is usually very fast and spontaneous, but if you can spend time with people, if you have the opportunity to sit with a person for a longer period of time and photograph them in a more extended manner this enables you to tell the story of the individual and can lead to some wonderful sequences of shots using different photographic techniques, lenses and situations, while the person becomes more relaxed around the camera.

-When it comes to choosing lens, I find that a focal length between 24mm and 135mm is a good range to work with.
-Going for wide angle lenses can also produce interesting shots but you will often find that they do distort your subject’s face a little.
+When it comes to choosing a lens, I find that a focal length between 24mm and 135mm is a good range to work with.
+Going for wide-angle lenses can also produce interesting shots but you will often find that they do distort your subject’s face a little.
 Choosing a longer focal length can be useful for putting your subjects a little more at ease.

-Underwater Photography has become more accessible with the advent of cheep underwater cameras.
-Whether you intend to take photograph in a pool, lake, river, or the sea underwater photography can be one of the most exciting and rewarding things to do.
+Underwater Photography has become more accessible with the advent of cheap underwater cameras.
+Whether you intend to take photograph in a pool, lake, river, or sea, underwater photography can be one of the most exciting and rewarding things to do.

 The difficulties you encounter when shooting underwater can be summed up in one word, “limitation.”
 Communication and travel below the surface are limited.
 Natural light and visibility are limited.
 How you tackle these limitations depends on your skill underwater and your photographic equipment.